-3. By allowing foreclosure by an assignee or transferee who qualifies as the person to foreclose under Section 401, without a requirement of recording any documents in the real property records, this Act makes it unnecessary to follow the procedure authorized by UCC § 9-607(b), which grants a secured party the right to record a copy of the security agreement and an affidavit in the real property records.
+2 the person to foreclose under Section 401, without a requirement of recording any 3 documents in the real property records, this Act makes it unnecessary to follow 4 the procedure authorized by UCC § 9-607(b), which grants a secured party the 5 right to record a copy of the security agreement and an affidavit in the real property records.
 Compliance with the requirements of Section 401 is sufficient.

-SECTION 403.
-LOST, STOLEN OR DESTROYED NEGOTIABLE

-INSTRUMENT; AFFIDAVIT.

-36 Alternative A

-(a) If a negotiable instrument secured by a mortgage has been lost, stolen or destroyed, and the obligation is not registered in a mortgage registry, the creditor or servicer may foreclose the mortgage only if the creditor or servicer makes an affidavit attesting to the facts specified in
+6 7 8 SECTION 403.
+LOST, STOLEN OR, DESTROYED NEGOTIABLE 9 INSTRUMENT; AFFIDAVIT.
+10 Alternative A 11 (a) If a negotiable instrument secured by a mortgage has been lost, stolen or, destroyed, 12 and the obligation is not registered in a mortgage registry, the creditor or servicer may foreclose the mortgage only if the creditor or servicer makes an affidavit attesting to the facts stated 13 14 specified in [UCC Section 3-309(a)(1) through (3).]
+15 Alternative B 16 (a) If a negotiable instrument secured by a mortgage has been lost or destroyed 17 and the obligation is not registered in a mortgage registry, the creditor or servicer may 18 foreclose the mortgage only if the creditor or servicer was entitled to enforce the 19 negotiable instrument when loss of possession occurred and makes an affidavit attesting 20 to the following facts-stated in UCC Section 3 309(a) (1) through (3).: 21 (1) either (A) the creditor was entitled to enforce the instrument when loss of 22 possession occurred, or (B) the creditor has directly or indirectly acquired ownership of the instrument from a person who was entitled to enforce the instrument when loss of 23 24 possession occurred; 25 (2) the loss of possession was not the result of a transfer by the creditor or servicer 26 or a lawful seizure; and

+3. By allowing foreclosure by an assignee or transferee who qualifies as